emy1999/Operating-Systems/README.md

 # Operating-Systems
 * 4th semester project made with Virtual Box.
-* Utilization fo mutexes and threads were made.
+* Utilization of mutexes and threads were made.
+* Use of Virtual Box